mellowcandle/bitwise/README.md

 ## Usage
 _bitwise_ can be used both Interactively and in command line mode.

-### Command line mode
+### Command line calculator mode
-In command line mode, passing a number in any base (Decimal, Hexadecimal, Octal & Binary) will output the number in all bases including binary representation.
+In command line mode, bitwise will calculate the given expression and will output the result in all bases including binary representation.

 _bitwise_ detects the base by the preface of the input (_0x/0X_ for hexadecimal, leading _0_ for octal, _b_ for binary, and the rest is decimal).

+### Examples:

-#### Example:
+#### Simple base conversion

 ```
 $ ./bitwise 0x12312311